 "In leaving Naples, I have indeed yielded my life to the most hazardous events.
 My life is of but little consequence.
 I surrender it to you.
 But in order not to live with the shame attached to failure, great resources are requisite in men and money.
-I am not alarmed, in view of my position.
+I am not alarmed, in The Friends of Joseph overawed and silenced.

+view of my position.
 But it is unique in history.
 I have not here a single partisan."